audiconnect/audi_connect_ha/readme.md

 - unlock
 - start_climatisation
 - stop_climatisation
+- start_charger
+- stop_charger
 - start_preheater
 - stop_preheater
 - start_window_heating
 - stop_window_heating

 Note that certain action require the S-PIN to be defined in the configuration.

+When the action was successfully performed, an update request from the vehicle is automatically triggered.

 Example Lovelace Card
 ---------------------